Breaking Vases: Overview

-Growing up in a small Christian community in Jordan, Dima Ghawi was taught to be quiet and subservient to her elders and men, values ingrained my her conservative upbringing.
-At the age of five, Dima’s beloved grandmother cautioned the young girl that a woman’s main responsibility was to preserve her image — something as fragile as a glass vase — as well as the honor of her family’s reputation.
+Growing up in a small Christian community in Jordan, Dima Ghawi was taught to be quiet and subservient to her elders and men, values ingrained by her conservative upbringing.
+At the age of five, Dima’s grandmother cautioned the young girl that a woman’s main responsibility was to preserve her image, as well as the honor of her family’s reputation.
 Anything less would be shameful.
 However, Dima’s grandmother also planted a seed: the hope that Dima could attend a formal university and become the first college-educated woman in her family.

 At nineteen, struggling to free herself from cultural constraints and her father’s temper, Dima entered a traditional engagement with an older, affluent, and seemingly Western-minded jeweler.
 Newly married, she eagerly uprooted her life in Jordan and moved with him to San Diego.

-However, California’s “Little Middle East” was a jarring contrast to her American Dream.
-To Dima’s surprise, her husband was much more traditional and controlling than she had imagined.
-Escaping these circumstances would be dangerous and require more courage than Dima had ever known before.
-Regardless, she was determined to transform her own destiny, even if it meant standing alone and facing life-threatening consequences.
+However, California’s “Little Middle East” stood in sharp contrast to the vision of the American Dream Dima had once imagined.
+To her dismay, her husband proved far more traditional and controlling than she had expected.
+Breaking free from these confines would not be easy.
+It demanded a courage she had never before summoned.
+Yet, Dima's resolve was unwavering.
+She was determined to reshape her destiny, even if it meant standing alone and confronting daunting risks with unflinching determination.